anasrehanislam/jenkins/ReadMe.txt

 To push Image on dockerhub
-1- Inside jenkins container login to docker "docker login" 1- Install plugin "CloudBees Docker Build and Publish plugin" 2-Configure project again
+1- Inside jenkins container login to docker "docker login" 1- Install plugin "CloudBees Docker Build and Publish" plugin 2- Configure project again
 3- In "Build" section select "Docker Build and Publish" option 4- Add credentials in the "Registry credentials" section
 5. In the "Build Trigger" section check option "GitHub hook trigger for GITScm polling"